True Colors (Cyndi Lauper song): Other versions

 In 2001, Sarina Paris recorded the song and it was included on her self-titled debut album.
 Released on May 22, the album was composed of songs co-written by Paris, with the exception of this cover.
 The album reached number 167 on the Billboard 200 in the U.S.

 In 2009, Jenna Ushkowitz performed it on the television program Glee, and this version was included on the compilation album Glee: The Music, Volume 2, released on December 4, 2009.
 The single charted on the Billboard Hot 100 in the U.S. and reached number 15 in Ireland, number 35 in the United Kingdom, number 38 in Canada and number 47 in Australia.

 In 2012, Artists Against Bullying (often styled as "Artists Against"), an agglomeration of seven Canadian musicians, re-recorded the song and released it during Bullying Awareness Week.
 The project was inspired by the increase in teen bullying and cyberbullying, especially the Amanda Todd case, with proceeds being donated to Kids Help Phone, a Canadian counseling service for children and youth.
 The artists involved in the recording were Lights, Pierre Bouvier (from Simple Plan), Jacob Hoggard (from Hedley), Fefe Dobson, Kardinal Offishall, Alyssa Reid and Walk Off the Earth.
 The song entered the Canadian Singles Top 100 chart at number 10 the week it was released.

+South Korean girl group Wonder Girls covered the song for MTV Iggy’s 2012 Cover the World campaign.

 In 2016, Justin Timberlake and Anna Kendrick covered the song for the DreamWorks Animation movie Trolls.
 Their version was certified platinum in Brazil, gold in the United Kingdom and platinum in New Zealand.